 See Get started: Pearson Revel for Canvas for instructions on using this tool.

 MacMillan Learning is pre-installed to work with Canvas, just go to your course Settings and then Navigation to enable it, as illustrated at the top of this post.
-Documentation is hard to find but see In Canvas, how do I get started with Macmillan LaunchPad? and you can also search the MacMillan support site for Canvas resources.
+See the MacMillan Canvas Deep Integration articles for more documentation.

 W.W.
 Norton primarily does books, but they also have tools like InQuizitive.
 See: